KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### JPMorganChase Financial Advisor

 Last year, I began working with a JPMorganChase Financial Advisor.
-This year, he continued to counsel myself, and now other family members, about complex financial subjects that are highly impact to our future.
+This year, he continued to counsel myself, and now other family members, about complex financial subjects that are highly impactful to our future.
 I have begun to understand over time the benefit of having an advisor on my side.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>